danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 specific outcome using personal information.
 In many studies, especially in medicine, the main outcome under assessment is the time to an event of interest defined generally as survival time.
-Prognostic models for survival end points, such as recurrence or progression of disease, need to account for drop out during follow-up.
+Prognostic models for survival endpoints, such as recurrence or progression of disease, need to account for drop out during follow-up.
 Patients who have not experienced the event of interest are censored observations.
 Cox regression analysis is the most popular statistical model to deal with